 Subclass of: E2 Temporal Entity

+Subclass of E92 Spacetime volume

 Superclass of: E5 Event

-Scope note: This class comprises sets of coherent phenomena or cultural manifestations bounded in time and space.
+Scope note: This class comprises sets of coherent phenomena or cultural manifestations occurring in time and space.

-It is the social or physical coherence of these phenomena that identify an E4 Period and not the associated spatiotemporal bounds.
-These bounds are a mere approximation of the actual process of growth, spread and retreat.
-Consequently, different periods can overlap and coexist in time and space, such as when a nomadic culture exists in the same area as a sedentary culture.
+It is the social or physical coherence of these phenomena that identify an E4 Period and not the associated spatiotemporal extent.
+This extent is only the "ground" or space in an abstract physical sense that the actual process of growth, spread and retreat has covered.
+Consequently, different periods can overlap and coexist in time and space, such as when a nomadic culture exists in the same area and time as a sedentary culture.
+This also means that overlapping land use rights, common among first nations, amounts to overlapping periods.